Electron Microscopy of Minerals

 EDS Map Analysis of a Petrographic Thin Section

-The Phenom SEM also incorperates an integrated motorized X/Y stage that can be used to acquire and stitch high resolution mosaics over large regions.
+The Phenom SEM also incorporates an integrated motorized X/Y stage that can be used to acquire and stitch high resolution mosaics over large regions.
 These images can be further processed to measure grain size distributions, nearest neighbor distances, and area coverage.
 The mosaic below is 0.75 x 0.75 mm acquired at a 50 nm pixel resolution.